peterborisov/Markdown/JS/Asynchronous-Programming.md

 ES6 standart, alternative of callbacks<br/>
 A promise is an asynchronous action that may complete at some point and produce a value.<br/>
 **Pros**  Promise.all() allows for multiple operations to be run in parallel rather than just asynchronously.<br/>
+- fulfilled: Action related to the promise succeeded.
+- rejected: Action related to the promise failed.
+- pending: Promise is still pending i.e not fulfilled or rejected yet.
+- settled: Promise has fulfilled or rejected

 We can call .then on a Promise as many times as we want(chainable).<br/>
 You can define a single error handler using .catch() added to the end of your promise chain.<br/>

 **Cons** memory usage when using promises instead of callbacks.<br/>

 Avoid the Pyramid of Doom
 ```
 doThing('value')